About the Office of Academic Advising

 Scheduling an appointment

-Students can schedule an appointment with their advisor through MyCompass by logging in with their email username and password.
-Students should then search the availability of their academic advisor.
+Students can schedule an appointment with their advisor through MyWheelock.
+Log in using your student email username and password and use the Appointments link to search for available appointments for your academic advisor.

 Aside from scheduling appointments, the COMPASS (Community Partnership for Student Success) referral system provides an opportunity for instructors to alert students, their advisors, and the Compass Response Team of concerns they have about students enrolled in their course.
 This referral system is an important tool that creates opportunities for students to discuss their progress and utilize appropriate resources such as faculty, academic advisors, academic support, Student Life, Athletics, and the Counseling Center.